brentd09/AZ040Labs/PowerShell-Lab-10.md

    ```

-1. Add "Allan Yoo" as a member of Sales Security Group, using the following command:
+1. Add "Allan Yoo" as a member of the Sales Security Group, using the following command: